The new way to edit

 Amazon, Boeing, Google, IBM, Lenovo, Microsoft, Nestlé and Wells Fargo are just some of the leading organisations that use Acrolinx.
 Customers view using Acrolinx as akin to putting an editor on every author’s desktop.
 This expert ‘robo’ editor has a complete memory of English spelling and grammar as well as their organisation’s language rules and content objectives.

 As an accredited partner, Editor Group can help you learn more about Acrolinx, implement the platform and train administrators and users.
-To learn more or book a demonstration, please contact our Sydney office and ask for Rebecca Segovia or Grant Butler.
+To learn more or book a demonstration, please contact our Sydney office and speak to Grant Butler.